Kenilworth: Geography

+Amenities

-The principal shopping area of Kenilworth is around Warwick Street, Abbey End and Talisman Square; a 1960s shopping precinct.
-In 2008 the square was modernised and partly redeveloped to include a new Waitrose supermarket.
+The principal shopping area of Kenilworth is around Warwick Street, Abbey End and Talisman Square, a 1960s shopping precinct.
+In 2008, the Square was modernised and partly redeveloped to include a new Waitrose supermarket.
 Kenilworth has been a Fairtrade Town since 2007.
 The town's public library underwent a renovation in 2021.
 The Cross, a local pub-restaurant, received a Michelin star in 2015.